Hello, and welcome to Health Writer Hub!

 Health Writer Hub began as my business blog about health writing back in 2013.
-The more I blogged, the more I learned about SEO, marketing and networking – and my blog continued to grow.
+The more I blogged, the more I learned about SEO, marketing and networking – and, my blog continued to grow.

 As my readership increased, I started to receive requests from aspiring health writers for coaching and mentoring.
-I’d never actually considered this – but, I decided to give it a whirl, and I’m glad I did.
+I’d never actually considered this – but, I decided to try it, and I’m glad I did.
 Because I loved it.

 - How To Become A Freelance Health Writer, a 6-week guide to setting up your freelance health writing biz

-I do what I do because I’m passionate about changing lives through effective communication – and that’s why Health Writer Hub is all about health writing for the general public.
+I do what I do because I care about inspiring change through effective health communication.
+And, that’s why Health Writer Hub focuses on health writing for the general public.

 I believe that, as health writers, we have a responsibility to promote adherence, foster knowledge growth, inspire behaviour change and, ultimately, create better health outcomes.

-She’s also a freelance medical and science writer herself, with over a decade of experience – and we went to the same university in Melbourne.
+Dinethra Menon is my trusted blogger and health writer.
+She’s also a freelance medical and science writer herself, with over a decade of experience.
 Dinethra has a Bachelor of Science from the University of Melbourne and a postgraduate diploma in genetic counselling.